-Put your heart, mind, hands, and feet to work for good in the world through these organizations:
+Put your heart, mind, hands, and feet to work for good in the world through these organizations.
+Some of these organizations are not active every year.
+The level of activity depends upon student interest.

-- Collegiate Exchange Club: Huntingdon was the first post-secondary institution in the country to offer a Collegiate Exchange Club when this club formed in 2011, 100 years after the first Exchange Club was formed.
+- Collegiate Exchange Club—Huntingdon was the first post-secondary institution in the country to offer a Collegiate Exchange Club when this club formed in 2011, 100 years after the first Exchange Club was formed.
 Exchange Club is a service organization with the values of the prevention of child abuse and promotion of patriotism at its core.
 Collegiate Exchange Club members have a passion for service and a love of fellowship.
+This group is one of the most active on campus.
 Learn more on Facebook: https://www.facebook.com/groups/138328576239267/.

-- Environmental Club: In addition to a community recycling program, the Environmental Club discusses and promotes action toward a healthier planet.
+- Environmental Club—This group discusses and promotes action toward a healthier planet.

 - Voice of Justice: Organized during the 2012–2013 academic year, Voice of Justice raises awareness about the worldwide injustice of human trafficking.
 The club works closely with Stella’s Voice (Facebook).